 Independent study is popular among our students.
 Recent projects include heat shocking oysters; studying the effects of ocean acidification on oysters; breeding clownfish under a number of different variables including tank size, size of mates, and cross breeding between different color morphs; determining the economics of wild raised aquaculture oysters versus lab raised aquaculture oysters.
-One senior worked to enhance our salt water reef tank by incorporating small polyp stony corals (SPS), similar to the type of coral being researched by Tabor students in our REEF Program.
+One senior worked to enhance our salt water reef tank by incorporating small polyp stony corals (SPS), similar to the type of coral being researched by Tabor students in the Bahamas (as part of the REEF Program).
 Another student designed and built a tank exhibit for local species; and another hopes to publish his work researching concentrations of microplastics in local fish populations.

 Tabor has allowed me to explore my passions by giving me the classroom opportunity to do completely independent research.
 My teacher is a wonderful resource, but all the ideas, and the work to make them happen, are my own— just as the course is designed to be.Luke Saletta ’24